 Why go: Mixing equal parts heaven and hell—pink toile wallpaper, devilish wolf sculpture—Kindred serves divine vegan dishes such as char-grilled seitan skewers and battered hearts of palm tacos alongside exquisite cocktails blackened with activated charcoal and served on pentagram coasters.
-A trip to the bathroom yields an virtual art gallery of malevolent dudes and their cats.
+A trip to the bathroom yields a virtual art gallery of malevolent dudes and their cats.

 What is it: This lively upscale restaurant from a Top Chef regular is the centerpiece of San Diego’s food and drink-obsessed Little Italy.

-Why go: Though just four years old—and one of the first spots to reinvigorate formerly industrial Little Italy—the airy dining room continues to pack in locals with chef Richard Blais’ continually shifting menu of inventive small plates and culinary-inspired cocktails.
+Why go: The airy dining room here continues to be packed out by locals, thanks to chef Richard Blais’ continually shifting, inventive menu.
+We're talking delicious small plates and culinary-inspired cocktails.
 Recent standouts include a spicy tuna hand roll wrapped in shiso, carne cruda asada—a clever Mexican take on steak tartare—and Filthy Rich cocktail with foie-gras fat-washed Japanese whiskey, Sauternes and sea salt.

 What is it: Spirited, eye-candy space bustles with cocktails and bold, wood-fired dishes.